 Swiss Forum for Migration and Populations Studies (SFM), Université de Neuchâtel, Switzerland

 The CAS has 6 modules for a total of 3 weeks, a week roughly every three months.

 Our approach emphasizes active engagement and participation as well as application to specific cases.
 You will work in groups on real-life intercultural communication problems to exchange views and understand differences in perspectives, apply theoretical knowledge to practice, and develop creative solutions.
 We encourage you to work outside of the box and develop deep insight.

 The modules cover structural and cultural aspects of migration, integration, and diversity including political participation, social mobility and market inequality, inclusion and belonging, governance of international migration, prejudice and stereotyping, refugee processes, policies, and social needs.

 Modules will be held at Università della Svizzera italiana (USI) in Lugano, at Université de Neuchâtel (UniNE) and the American University of Beirut (AUB), Lebanon.
-Lebanon is a key site of the current migration and refuge processes; an ideal place to learn on the ground from a unique geographic, political and cultural perspective.
+Lebanon is a key site of the current migration and refugee processes; an ideal place to learn on the ground from a unique geographic, political and cultural perspective.